netZoo/netZooC/README.md

 Then `make` in netZooC/panda to compile PANDA binary.

 ## User guide
-Please refer to the [user guide](UserGuide.md) for installation instructions.
+Please refer to the [user guide](UserGuide.md) and the [documentation](https://netzooc.readthedocs.io/en/latest/) website for installation instructions and usage.

 ## License
 The software is free and is licensed under the GNU General License v3.0, see the file [LICENSE](LICENSE.txt) for details.